luisgarate/q-a-api/README.md

 `full_name` : `Altoros`

-After you get the `access_token` the header of the request should be like This
+After you get the `access_token` the header of the request should be like this:

 *Header*
 ```
 {
-  "Authentication": "Bearer < access_token >"
+  "Authorization": "Bearer < access_token >"
 }
 ```